Correlated pair ansatz with a binary tree structure: BTS and angular momentum coupling

 \section{BTS and angular momentum coupling}

-We discuss how a state characterized by a fixed total spin $S$ and a projected spin $S_z$ can be associated with a BTS state through an analogy between the angular momentum coupling equations and the BTS recursion relation and consequently shows the energy given by optimized BTS is exact for the pairing Hamiltonian of \Eq{\ref{eq: pairing_ham}} as $G \rightarrow \pm\infty$.
+We discuss how a state characterized by a fixed total spin $S$ and a projected spin $S_z$ can be associated with a BTS through an analogy between the angular momentum coupling equations and the BTS recursion relation of \Eq{\ref{eq: bts_terminal_recursion}}.
+Consequently, we show the wavefunction given by optimized BTS is exact for the pairing Hamiltonian of \Eq{\ref{eq: pairing_ham}} for $G = \pm\infty$.
+Moreover, we summarize the asymptotic behaviors as $G \rightarrow \pm \infty$ and explain them using perturbation theory.

 As described in \Eq{\ref{eq: bts_terminal_recursion}}, the BTS recursion relation can be interpreted as an iterative coupling of the site $p$ and can be reformulated as follows:

 where we employed the pair to \spinhalf mapping of \Eq{\ref{eq: pair_spin_mapping}}.
 The formula for angular momentum coupling is given as \cite{ShankarBook}